-It is worth to remark that a full description of the thermodynamic equilibrium states is very involved and still open in general for domains of second kind also in the regular (without $\beta$-sinks) case, see \cite{Bons} for partial results concerning this point and the rather subtle counterexamples recently found in \cite{BCN}.
-Here we are able to generalize various results in \cite{caglioti-2}, \cite{chang-chen-lin} and \cite{bart-5}, \cite{BLin2}, including the existence and asymptotic behavior of entropy maximizers for large energies (see Lemma \ref{lem:entropyasymp}) and, limited to the case $-1<\beta<-\frac12$, the characterization of domains of second kind in terms of $D_\Omega({\bf p})$ (see Theorem \ref{thm:5.2}) which is in turn crucial to the existence of a full unbounded interval of strict convexity of the Entropy (negative specific heat states, see Theorem \ref{convex:entropy}).
-Few rigorous proof of the existence of negative specific heat states are at hand for these models \cite{caglioti-2}, \cite{bart-5}, which require the description of the monotonicity of the energy as a function of the inverse temperature in a supercritical (behind $8\pi(1+\beta)$) interval.
+It is worth to remark that a full description of the thermodynamic equilibrium states is very involved and still open in general for domains of second kind also in the regular (without $\beta$-sources) case, see \cite{Bons} for partial results concerning this point and the very interesting counterexamples recently found in \cite{BCN}.
+Here we are able to generalize various results in \cite{caglioti-2}, \cite{chang-chen-lin} and \cite{bart-5}, \cite{BLin2}, including the existence and asymptotic behavior of entropy maximizers for large energies (see Lemma \ref{lem:entropyasymp}) and the characterization of domains of second kind in terms of $D_\Omega({\bf p})$ (see Theorem \ref{thm:5.2}) which is in turn crucial to the existence of a full unbounded interval of strict convexity of the Entropy (negative specific heat states, see Theorem \ref{convex:entropy}).
+Few rigorous proof of the existence of negative specific heat states are at hand for these models (\cite{caglioti-2},\cite{bart-5}) which in our case require the description of the monotonicity of the energy as a function of the inverse temperature in a supercritical (behind $8\pi(1+\beta)$) interval.
 This is not at all trivial and we succeed here by using the local uniqueness result in \cite{byz-1}, Theorem \ref{main-theorem-1} above and the local uniqueness and nondegeneracy results in \cite{wyang} about the naturally associated Gel'fand-type problem.
-These results are neither enough on their own which is why we purse a generalization (for $\beta$-sinks) of independent interest of former estimates obtained in the regular case in \cite{chen-lin-sharp}, see Theorem \ref{negative-b}, Proposition \ref{est-muk} and \eqref{im-ck} below.
+These results are neither enough on their own which is why we purse a generalization (for $\beta$-sources) of independent interest of former estimates obtained in the regular case in \cite{chen-lin-sharp}, see Theorem \ref{negative-b}, Proposition \ref{est-muk} and \eqref{im-ck} below.